 Vast solitude under changing skies

-On Memorial Day we decided to get clear away from office, computers, books, and other projects.
-My husband and I enjoy birding and wildflower viewing, especially after such a wet spring.
-So we drove out to the Pawnee National Grassland, bringing our dog Jasper with us.
-This protected habitat on the prairie of Northern Colorado provides nesting ground to a colorful variety of migratory birds.
+On the first day of June we decided to get clear away from office, computers, books, and other projects.
+My husband and I felt a hankering for bird watching and wildflower viewing.
+So we drove out to the Pawnee National Grassland, bringing our dog, Jasper, with us.
+This mile-high, protected habitat on the prairie of Northern Colorado provides nesting ground to a colorful variety of migratory birds.

-Some years the grassland—vast solitude under changing skies—is hot and dry.
-This time we found it cool and green.
-Wildflowers dotted the native plant life.
+Some years the grassland—a vast solitude under changing skies—is hot and dry.
+This time. after a wet spring, we found it cool and green.
+Wildflowers dotted the native grasses.
 Prickly Pear had started opening their blooms.
 And the birds!
 They foraged in the grasses, perched on fence posts, did aerial gymnastics to catch flying insects, scratched in the sandy roadside, hunted from the sky, and paddled on small ponds.

 We walked a little ways on a trail through the grasses.
 Larry took a picture of Jasper and me:

-Here’s a better (borrowed) photo of a Sage Thrasher singing:
+Here’s a clearer photo of a Sage Thrasher singing:

 Used with permission of sagegrouseinitiative.com